Loading

 • To identify examples of entities that are under common control

-• To identify how a decline in fair value of a held-to-maturity debt security should be handled under GAAP
+• To identify how a decline in a held-to-maturity debt security is accounted for

-• To recognize the approaches that are used to record revenue under the revenue standard
+• To recognize one of the two approaches that are used to record revenue under the revenue standard

 • To identify a loan covenant most directly impacted by an increase in the interest rate

-• To identify a threat that exists with certain banks
+• To recognize a threat that exists with certain banks

 • To recognize the disclosure required for a start-up company

-• To identify an example of a type of lease for a lessor under the lease standard
+• To identify a type of lease that exists for a lessee under ASU 2016-02

 • To identify a threshold for a lease term to be considered a major part of an asset’s remaining economic life

-• To recall why an entity might not want to use the risk-free interest rate in a lease transaction
+• To recognize who an entity might not want to use the risk-free rate to compute the present value of lease payments

-• To identify how a lessor should account for lease payments received on the income statement for an operating lease
+• To identify how a lessee should account for initial direct costs

-• To recall the IRS rules related to when an entity should and should not capitalize a lease for tax purposes
+• To recall the IRS rules as when an entity should and should not capitalize a lease for tax purposes

 • To identify services that are and are not considered consulting services engagements